joelouthan/theologic.us/content/posts/5-few-points-friday/2020/2020-06-12-few-points-friday.md

 ---
-title: 'A Few Points for Friday: We Are Just Like Esau'
+title: "A Few Points for Friday: We Are Just Like Esau"
 author: Joseph Louthan
 publishDate: 2020-06-12T06:00:00-06:00
 url: /few_points_friday/2020-06-12-few_points_friday/